 - Telephoto zoom lens for extraction and abstract scenes (I use a 70-200mm and 150-600mm lenses).

 - Circular polarizer filter to remove glare from the water and ice

 - Graduated neutral density filters (if you use them).

 - Rocket blower and microfiber cloths for keeping glass surfaces dry and clean.

 Recommended Camping Equipment:

 - Proper Ice Cleats.
-Don't buy a chip ones.
+Don't buy a cheap ones.
 You need good pair of spikes that really grip the ice.
-I recommend you something like a Kahtoola MICROspikes Traction System
+I recommend something like a Kahtoola MICROspikes Traction System.

 - Backpack (bag) to carry photo gear.